by Stuart Harris

 The software in the various call center staffing and scheduling products that calculate the Erlang C formula calculate it for several agent levels and then pick out and tell the user the one agent level that gives a delay probability closest to that of their desired service level.
 These products will do this for each hour, half hour, or quarter hour time period throughout a workday.

-So, in the formula method, the user inputs number of calls, talk times, and wrap-up times for each period of time in the workday, along with a desired service level (e.g., answer 80% of calls within 20 seconds).
-The software calculates the Erlang equation, and pops out optimum agent levels for all time periods in the day.
+So, in the formula method, the user inputs number of calls, talk times, and wrap-up times for each period of time in the workday, along with the desired service level (e.g., answer 80% of calls within 20 seconds).
+The software calculates the Erlang equation and pops out optimum agent levels for all time periods in the day.
 It can also be used to observe the effects on queuing and agent workload when using different agent levels in any one time period.

 Modified versions of these formulas, with the ability to specify desired queue levels, are used in Portage Communications’ Call Center Designerô Day Planner, Staffing, and Trunking software modules.
 In fact, most all of the staffing and scheduling software for call centers use the Erlang formulas or some minor modification of them.